AtifMahmud/Antarctic_Image_Processing/README.md

 ## Files/Modules

-**ExtractFrames.m**: Extracts all the frames and relevant metadata from the video.
-The video has a total of 3081 frames, but for the purposes of this project, we will only need to work with frames 1363-1703.
+* **ExtractFrames.m**: Extracts all the frames and relevant metadata from the video.
+The video has a total of 3081 frames, but for the purposes of this project, we will only need to work with frames 1359-1699 (in the project, I worked with frames 1363-1703)